-Even if you're already on the visual content bandwagon, it can be a struggle to actually start creating it -- especially when you're trying to communicate complex, detailed, and abstract topics.
+Even if you create loads of visual content, it can be a struggle to hold your audience's attention -- especially when you're trying to communicate complex, detailed, and abstract topics.

 One option that often gets overlooked is animated images or videos.
-They're great because they explain a point in the matter of seconds.
-They also grab attention and help convert viewers into readers and buyers.
+They're great because they can explain a point in a matter of seconds.
+They also grab attention and help convert viewers into leads and buyers.

-An animated image or video may sound like something difficult to create, but in reality, you don't even need huge budgets to add some to your content marketing strategy.
+An animated image, GIF, or video might sound difficult to create, but in reality, you don't need to carve out a budget to add this type of visual content to your marketing strategy.
 Check out the following tools that let you easily create cool animated images and video.

 This tool is actually the one that has inspired the whole article.
 WhatFix lets you create quick flows showing steps users should take.
 You can embed the widget on your web page or send your users to the "live" version of the link that will play all the steps on your actual web page.

-You'll need their Firefox / Google Chrome extension to build those widgets, but other than that, the process is so easy.
+You'll need WhatFix's extension for Firefox or Google Chrometo build those widgets, but other than that, the process is so easy.
 Just click the links on your page and type in the instructions for each link.
 The extension will record everything and immediately put together a widget for you.

 It also creates YouTube videos on the fly, which is a great re-packaging option.
 Here's an example of what that can look like.